 One year after UTHealth Houston was awarded a nearly $10 million grant, the Gaining Equity in Training for Public Health Informatics and Technology (GET PHIT) Consortium project is thriving.
 The goal of GET PHIT is to train and educate students and professionals in communities across the state.
 This gives trainees proficiency in public health informatics for academic and career advancement.

-“Within our first year, the GET PHIT program has absolutely flourished,” noted Susan Fenton, PhD, associate professor and associate dean of academic and curricular affairs at SBMI.
+“Within our first year, the GET PHIT program has absolutely flourished,” noted Susan Fenton, PhD, professor and associate dean of academic and curricular affairs at SBMI.
 “Our team has launched all training components of the project and we continue to enhance these offerings for the future.”

 One of the first GET PHIT training components, student bootcamps, launched this summer.
 Between May and July of 2022, 95 students participated in various bootcamps.
 The in-person sessions were hosted at University of Texas Permian Basin, Texas A&M International University, and Huston-Tillotson University.
 One bootcamp was also hosted online.
 Participants gave positive feedback stating that the bootcamps help students “communicate with others at a professional level, learn about public health informatics, and make better connections amongst other students and professors.”

 As the GET PHIT team prepares for 2023, next year’s bootcamps will be hosted both virtual and at these institutions: Prairie View A&M University, Texas Tech University Health Science Center, the University of Texas at Arlington, and the University of Texas at El Paso.